3 Day Classic Riding and Sightseeing Adventure

 Description:

-Our 3 day Classic ride and Sightseeing adventure opens up 3 stunning locations on horse back in the morning and in the afternoon allows you to visit the Titanic Centre, the Giants Causeway, Dunluce Castle and the Dark Hedges and finally an opportunity to take a boat trip to the stunningly beautiful Rathlin Island.
+Our 3 day Classic ride and Sightseeing adventure opens up 3 stunning locations on horse back in the morning and in the afternoon allows you to visit the Titanic Centre, Derry City and finally an opportunity to take a boat trip to the stunningly beautiful Rathlin Island.

 These three days of horse riding, combined with some leisurely afternoons sight-seeing allows you to make the most out of your time on the North Coast of Ireland